aricaldeira/pyspread/.gitlab/issue_templates/deployment_tests.md

 Change line color to blue and background color to yellow Undo all steps
 Redo all steps
-Result: Cells look like before the undo operation
+Expected result: Cells look like before the undo operation
-Rating: [ ]
+- [ ] Test conducted and ok

 14. Edit -> Cut